hailiang-wang/mark-markdown-up/readme.md

 maintain by hand.

-Documents designed to be preprocessed by MarkdownPP should try to follow the convention of naming files with a .mmd extension, so that MarkdownPP can generate a document with the same name, but with the standard .md extension.
+Documents designed to be preprocessed by MarkdownPP should try to follow the convention of naming files with a .m.md extension, so that MarkdownPP can generate a document with the same name, but with the standard .md extension.
-As an example, this document in raw format is named "readme.mmd", and the generated document from MarkdownPP is named "readme.md" so that GitHub can find and process that document when viewing the repository.
+As an example, this document in raw format is named "readme.m.md", and the generated document from MarkdownPP is named "readme.md" so that GitHub can find and process that document when viewing the repository.